lucasavila00/eval-md/eval-mds/tests/printers.md

 text(
     "Check out the",
     Anchor("original file", __meta.srcUrl + __meta.inputPath),
-    "to see the uncompiled source."
+    "to see the original source."
 );
 ```